- New Parent Support Program

 Contact your installation Army Community Service (ACS) Family Advocacy Program for more information.
 You can also call Military OneSource for more information and referrals (CONUS: +1 (800)342-9647; OCONUS: 00-800-3429-6477; To call collect with operator assistance OCONUS: +1 (484)530-5908.

 Request a Home Visit - Children up to age three (36 months) are eligible for New Parent Support Program services.
-Contact us (using the contact informaiton at the top of this page) for more information and to schedule a home visit.
+Contact us for more information and to schedule a home visit.

 - What if I already have children?

 You don’t have to be a new parent to participate in the program!
-Military families that are pregnant or with children up to age three (36 months) are eligible for NPSP services.
+Military Families that are pregnant or with children up to age three (36 months) are eligible for NPSP services.
 Family Advocacy offers classes to parents with children of all ages.
-If you already have children you would require childcare for your other kids in order to attend one of these classes, we offer free childcare vouchers for CYSS Child Development Centers (CDC)!
+If you already have children, and you would require childcare for your other kids in order to attend one of these classes, contact us.
+We offer free childcare vouchers for CYS Child Development Centers (CDC)!
 Sign up two weeks prior to the class.

 - What can NPSP do for me?